 What NOT to Prewash: do not prewash precut products.
 This includes 2 1/2" strips, 5" squares, 10" squares, shapes with or without fusible.
 Basically, anything that has been cut for use as is should not be prewashed.
 The shape and size will be distorted.
-When working with precuts - use Synthrapol in the first wash cycle after the product is completed and ready for a wash.
+When working with precuts - use Synthrapol in the first wash cycle after the project is completed and ready for a wash.

 Care Instructions for all SewBatik Fabrics:

 - Machine wash cool to luke warm with like colors on delicate cycle.

 - Include Synthrapol -OR- Retayne in the wash depending on your dye test.
 See above notes - please read them.

 - Remove from dryer before completely dry.